-Recreation Restoration Foundation is a charity dedicated to giving all kids the childhood they deserve, filled with active play, so they can thrive.
+Recreation Restoration Foundation is a 501 (c)(3) tax exempt non profit organization dedicated to giving all kids the childhood they deserve, filled with active play, so they can thrive.

 Recreation Restoration Foundation works to bring balanced and active play into the daily lives of people, particularly children growing up without adequate recreational facilities and programs.
 We do this by funding and restoring great places to play, sponsoring children to attend recreational camps, inspiring communities to promote and support play and driving the national discussion about the importance of play in fostering healthy and productive lives.